 The oozing through of physical boundaries of the artist’s body with reference to the origin myth, also speaks metaphorically of the desire to bridge the chasm between pre-existence and existence, life and death.
 Nearly drowned or drowning, the body-in-water is a gasp away to life-giving oxygen.
 The durational extension of the performance – its relentless repetition also suggests an artistic and philosophical struggle with primordial anxiety as a way to confront the anxieties and rage at the historical and contemporary suppression of women and their bodies.
-This example of a live performing body-in-water provides impetus to think further about water issues, especially in relation to climate change and global political and social conditions.
+This example of a live performing body-in-water/body of water provides impetus to think further about water issues, especially in relation to climate change and global political and social conditions.

 Drawing its title from the poem, Point B, by diaspora artist Sarah Kay, the work recalls mythical vanished lands including Atlantis, Hyperborea, Thule, Mu, Rutas and Lemuria, and scientifically confirmed ones such as Zealandia, Dvārakā, Kerguelen Plateau, and Maui Nui.
 Sited at the fragile yet resilient island of Venice – slowly tilting and sinking since the 5th century – old and reinvented rituals memorialise the eventful reconfigurations of land pay tribute to the rising waters.